• Skip to primary navigation

 All the ingredients you need to cook pork belly slices with salt and pepper at home.

-• Pork belly – make sure you remove the skin when preparing for this salt and pepper pork belly recipe.
+• Pork belly – make sure you remove the skin when preparing for this salt and pepper pork belly slices recipe.

 • Garlic – minced, grated, or sliced thinly; it depends on what you prefer.
 The critical thing is not to burn it when cooking.